 Cats love to perch at heights that make humans uncomfortable.
 Cat owners often find themselves wondering how a cat got so high in the first place.
-Also, what comes up must come down.
 Cats need to get down from their positions of elevation safely.

-The problem inherent with cats is that they are not afraid of large jumps.
-This makes for natural daredevils, not stopping to consider potential injuries.
+The problem is that cats are unafraid of large jumps.
+This makes for natural daredevils, not stopping to consider the risk of potential injuries.

 Can a Cat Jump from the Second Floor Safely?